Today's Top Gainer

-A table containing the particulars in accordance with the provisions of Section 197(12) of the Act, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is appended as Annexure -V to this Report.
+A table containing the particulars in accordance with the provisions of Section 197(12) of the Act, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is NIL

 Extract of the Annual Return

-In accordance with Section 134 (3) (a) of the Act, an extract of the Annual Return in the prescribed format is appended as Annexure -VI to this Report.
+In accordance with Section 134 (3) (a) of the Act, an extract of the Annual Return in the prescribed format is placed on the website of the company viz: http://ramkyinfrastructure.com.

 There is no information to be furnished regarding Technology Absorption as your company has not undertaken any research and development activity in any manufacturing activity nor any specific technology is obtained from any external sources which needs to be absorbed or adapted.